sametmax/django-quicky/README.md

 The first rule when debugging decorators, is to be sure you use the right syntax: `@decorator` and `@decorator()` are all very different and both valid.
 In django-quickly case, all decorators should be called with `@decorator()` or `@decorator(arguments)`.

-Also remember that when it comes to decorators, __order matters__.
-Most of the time, you don't care about the order you apply your decorators, but in this case, you should ALWAYS apply `@view` first.
-And you probably want to apply Django decorators last, as they usually deal with permissions and cache, which should be checked first.
+Also remember that when it comes to decorators, **order matters**.
+Most of the time, you don't care about the order you apply your decorators, but in this case, you should ALWAYS apply `@view` first and `@url` last.
+E.G:

+    url(r'$')
+    @login_required
+    @view('app/home.html')
+    def home(request):
+        ...

+If you don't do this, some decorators will ne be executed as `@view` bypass decorators applied before it and `@url` by pass decorators after it.

+Also, the order in which you declare your fonction matters, just like patterns order matter in `urls.py`.
+So avoid putting global matching urls such as `@url('^$')` at the begining of `views.py`, otherwise this view will be used all the times, since the others will never have a chance to match.